Guide to Code Enforcement Appeals Hearings

 How can I present the best case?

-First, carefully read the notice or pre-hearing order the examiner sends out a few weeks before hearing.
+Closely read the notice the examiner sends out.
 Effective testimony and argument often explain how a specific law applies to your case.
 Presentations can be in the form of notes, written statements, photographs, documentary records, and visual aids.

-Statements offered in-person (or at least by telephone) and subject to cross examination (questioning) are generally given the most consideration.
-You may present documents and testimony describing any remedial work you have done to address the situation.
+Statements offered during the hearing, under oath and subject to cross examination (questioning), are generally given the most consideration.
+You may present documents and testimony describing any work you have done to address the situation.

 What about hearing records?